 Dogs: Allowed on leash.

-Fires: Please do not light campfires in this fragile alpine ecosystem.
+Fires: Not permitted.
+Please do not light campfires in this fragile alpine ecosystem.

 Bears: This area has both black bears and grizzly bears.
 Hike in a group, make noise, and carry bear spray.
 If you camp, cook well away from your tent and store all food and toiletries in the food caches.